djthorpe/ytapi/README.md

 ## Installation

-In order to use this package, you'll need to create a ".credentials" folder into which you need to place two files:
+In order to use this package, you'll need to create a ".credentials" folder into which you need to place one or two files:

-  * `client_secrets.json`
+  * `client_secrets.json` is required to be placed in the folder
-  * `service_account.json`
+  * `service_account.json` is optional where you wish to operate on the API on behalf of a YouTube content owner.

-There is also a file called `defaults.json` into which you can place any default parameters you wish to use without putting them onto the command line.
+These files can be downloaded from your Google Developer console.